dejavu1987/comfey/README.md

 ## Initialize component

-Instantiate `Comfey` - optionally passing a `DOMElement` as root of the component.
+Instantiate `Comfey` - optionally passing in a ViewUpdater.
-By default `document` will be used.

 ```js
 import Comfey from 'comfey';